Sladernimo/v-roleplay/README.md

 * Prefix field names with the table name, except for _main tables (i.e. acct_id, job_loc_id)
 * Tables use primary key on their ID column
 * Tables use both secondary keys & cascading foreign key links to any ID that points to another table
+* Prefix table names with func_ if they are a custom function or procedure

 ### Notes
 * The resource is designed to load the script files first, then initialize after that's done.
+* The resource is designed to run on multiple servers.
+Each server needs a row in `svr_main` table with matching port and [game ID](https://wiki.gtaconnected.com/GameIdentifiers)
 * The IDEAS.md file is not a to-do list.
 It's just a random file to throw ideas into when they come to mind.
 * Bitwise values are used for several different aspects, mostly related to permissions.
 * Bitwise value of -1 is **always** used as "*all flags*" for that set.
 For admin permissions, -1 is god-tier admin level